A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway

-Due to the cost of data possessing, this study only select the MD of a high-demand station in the upstream to illustrate the applicability of this research.
-Collaborative efforts between infrastructure companies, such as railway and mobile signal companies, are more practical for obtaining the MD of other crucial stations during post-disaster emergencies. \item The model is tested in a real-world disaster occurred in Zhengzhou, China.
-The MD of an upstream heavy-demand station, Xi'an, is selected as the case.
-The experiments conducted in this study encompassed several aspects, including the efficiency of offline training, capability analysis of agent and the online applicability during the Zhengzhou flood period.
-Notably, the agent satisfied up to 61\% demand on the 9 routes with only 60\% of the original rolling stock, and avoid in-station overcrowding during the whole period of disruption.
-When the agent is transferred to a new environment with higher demand, it stably maintains its solving capability similar to the offline training results, which shows adaptability in handling unforeseen disruptions in real-time settings. \end{enumerate}
+Due to the cost of data possessing, this study only select the MD of a high-demand station in the upstream to illustrate the applicability of this research. \\

+\item A novel data-driven approach, HDRL, is proposed to address the real-world passenger demand iteratively, effectively adapting to long-term disruptions with uncertain end times.
+To overcome the challenge of sparse rewards, a hierarchical structure is designed inspired by feudal hierarchy.
+In this structure, the upper-level agent is responsible for monitoring in-station demand and making dispatching decisions.
+Meanwhile, the lower-level agent is tasked with formulating specific rescheduling plans based on information from different routes.
+The agent undergoes offline training, and is transferred to a new online environment. \end{enumerate}